 Adding glucose and electrolytes to water improves performance, especially in high-intensity and endurance sports.

 If a drink tastes nice, athletes will drink more of it, which may help them fulfill fluid targets or rehydrate better.
-Fluid carbohydrate supplies muscle energy and enhances the flavor.
+Fluid carbohydrate supply muscle energy and enhances the flavor.
 Sports drinks have this advantage over water.
 Sodium and other electrolytes are lost through sweat during and after exercise.
 Sodium stimulates thirst, boosts glucose and water uptake in the intestines, and lowers post-exercise urine output.

 Salt can be eaten with post-exercise fluids.
 For additional information, visit the SDA fact sheet on Sports Drinks.

 Increasing numbers of drinks contain caffeine.
 WADA no longer bans caffeine.
 Small to moderate dosages of caffeine (75-200 mg) can assist sustain exercise performance, reduce perceived effort, and not affect hydration status.
 Athletes often consume caffeine ad hoc and may be ignorant of its adverse effects.
 Consult a sports nutritionist or sports scientist about caffeine consumption and individual responses.

 Alcohol isn’t a good choice after exercise because it hinders healing and rehydration.
 If you choose to drink alcohol after exercise, take care of your recovery needs first (replacing fluids, carbohydrate storage, and protein to aid muscle regeneration), then enjoy a drink in moderation.

 - Dehydration can affect coordination, decision-making, perceived exertion, and heat stress.